-E. Benefits and Return from Leave

-- 1. At the election of the eligible employee, his/her insurance plans (health, dental, life, disability) will be maintained for the duration of an FMLA leave at the level and under the conditions coverage would have been provided if the employee had continued in employment for the duration of the leave.
-The employee will be responsible for paying his/her share of the premiums by submitting payment to the Human Resources Benefits Office on or before each regular payday. - 2.
-While on unpaid FMLA leave, the University may recover its share of the premiums for maintaining coverage for the employee under such insurance plans during the period of an FMLA leave if the employee fails to return to work (or returns but fails to stay thirty (30) calendar days) for reasons other than the continuation or onset of a serious health condition entitling the employee to leave under subparagraphs 2.c or 2.d of paragraph A, or other circumstances beyond the employee's control.
+- E. Benefits and Return from Leave - 1.
+At the election of the eligible employee, his/her insurance plans (including health, dental, life, and disability) will be maintained for the duration of an FMLA leave at the level and under the conditions coverage would have been provided if the employee had continued in employment for the duration of the leave.
+The employee will be responsible for paying his/her share of the premiums for such coverage. - 2.
+The University may recover its share of the premiums for maintaining coverage for the employee under such insurance plans during the period of an unpaid FMLA leave if the employee fails to return to work (or returns but fails to stay thirty (30) calendar days) for reasons other than the continuation or onset of a Serious Health Condition entitling the employee to leave under subparagraphs 2.c or 2.d of paragraph A, or other circumstances beyond the employee's control.
 Certification of the employee's inability to return to work as specified by FMLA may be required. - 3.
-Unless the employee is terminated as a result of a reduction in force, an employee who takes an FMLA leave for the intended purpose of the leave shall be entitled, on timely return from the leave and completion of all required documentation, to be restored to the position of employment held when the leave commenced or to an equivalent position with equivalent employment benefits, pay and other terms and conditions of employment.
+Unless the employee is separated as a result of a reduction in force or end of a contract, an employee who takes an FMLA leave for the intended purpose of the leave shall be entitled, on timely return from the leave and completion of all required documentation, to be restored to the position of employment held when the leave commenced or to an equivalent position with equivalent employment benefits, pay and other terms and conditions of employment.